henrikmidtiby/CDC/docs/source/tutorials/how_to_create_dataset.rst

 Create dataset guide
 ====================

-*OCDC* Needs an annotated image where the reference pixels from which the distance is calculated.
+*CDC* Needs an annotated image where the reference pixels from which the distance is calculated.
 In this guide we will show how to extract a section of a orthomosaic and how to annotate the section.

 This guide assumes we have an orthomosaic with the name **ortho.tif**.